shyd/STM32CubeF4/Projects/STM32F429ZI-Nucleo/Examples/FLASH/FLASH_EraseProgram/readme.txt

 be returned to user (through variable 'sectorError').

-Once this operation is finished, sector word programming operation will be performed in the FLASH memory.
+Once this operation is finished, sector word programming operation will be performed in the Flash memory.
 The written data is then read back and checked.

-The NUCLEO-429ZI  Rev.B board LEDs can be used to monitor the transfer status:
+The NUCLEO-F429ZI  Rev.B board LEDs can be used to monitor the transfer status:
  - LED1 is ON when there are no errors detected after data programming
  - LED2 is ON when there are errors detected after data programming
  - LED3 is ON when there is an issue during erase or program procedure